 On the output front, we focused on analyzing microarray data.
 The first task was to develop a method that would identify a minimal gene signature cassette, a problem which we translated as determining robust and non-redundant set of genes for classification.
 A key modification of the well-known boosting framework was found to satisfy the requirement and also outperform the widely successful support vector machine (SVM).
-The second task was to better utilize time-course expression data to identify primary response genes caused by an external stimulant.
-The presence of indirectly influenced genes made the problem difficult.
-Rather than attempting to rank genes based on their own predictive power or expression pattern, we explored the notion of primary response and indirect response.
-We devised the Friendly Neighbor framework that exploits the relationship between primary response and other downstream response.
+The second task was to better utilize time-course expression data to identify primary response genes.
+Rather than attempting to rank genes based on their own predictive power or expression pattern, we explored the notion of primary response and devised the Friendly Neighbor framework that exploits the relationship between primary response and other downstream response.
 Genes were assessed based on their shared expression dynamics, rather than their individual profiles.
-A pair of genes was said to be "friends" if their expression dynamics are similar.
-Each gene was then scored based on the number of genes that were "friendly" to it.
-Genes with higher scores were more likely to be primary responders.
-Our experiments showed that the shared expression dynamics property indeed helped to propel the performance of unsupervised identification of primary response genes to much closer to the performance of supervised algorithms.
+Our experiments showed that this property indeed helped to propel the performance of unsupervised identification of primary response genes to much closer to the performance of supervised algorithms.

 In terms of genomic signals, we researched on models and methods to decipher high-throughput sequencing-based TF-DNA interaction data.
 In particular, we started by devising a simple formula to assess the sequencing adequacy of a given library.
 The formula can be used to obtain a relative estimate of the sequencing saturation.
 Leveraging on the unique characteristic of ChIP-PET, we proposed a new model for ChIP fragment size distribution.
 This model worked well on all the test libraries and outperformed the earlier model.
 We developed a model of fragment enrichment that attempts to parameterize the quality of the dataset and the extent of actual TF-DNA interactions.
-Genomic regions were analyzed in terms of clusters of overlapping fragments.
-An analytical model of random fragment accumulation under random uniform distribution was constructed, where the probability of generating a cluster of size n by chance alone was $(1 - e^{-\lambda t})^{(n-1)}$ and the probability of initiating such a cluster was $\frac{e^{-\lambda t} (\lambda k)^{(n-1)}}{(n-1)!}$ .
-This model allowed for more precise computation of p-value and thus more efficient and principled identification of TF-DNA interaction regions.
+Following which, an analytical model of random fragment accumulation was constructed.
+This model allowed for more efficient and principled identification of TF-DNA interaction regions.
 A sliding-window based extension was also proposed to mitigate systematic biases in the data arising from aberrant genomic copy number of the underlying biological model system.
 Experimental results demonstrate the accuracy of our analytical models, for assessing library quality and calculating chance accumulation probability, and the effectiveness of the adaptive method, in reducing false positive identifications of TF-DNA interaction regions.